Loading...

 While Georgia DUI laws are statewide, some local procedures and practices can vary from county to county.

 Being arrested for DUI is a serious matter.
 By understanding your rights, taking prompt action, and seeking professional help, you can navigate this challenging situation and work towards the best possible outcome.
-Remember to contact a qualified DUI attorney in Gilmer County as soon as possible.
+The Gilmer County Sheriff's Office can be reached at (706) 635-8911.